-For nearly three years, independent investigative journalist Rhiannon Fionn traveled the country collecting stories about coal ash, America’s second-largest and mostly unregulated form of trash.
-What she discovered is that it’s likely making people sick, it’s damaging property, and that the relationship between industry and government is far too close.
+For years, independent investigative journalist Rhiannon Fionn traveled the country collecting stories about coal ash, America’s second-largest type of trash.
+What she discovered is that it’s likely making people sick, it is damaging property, and the relationship between industry and government is far too close.

 In Coal Ash Chronicles, Rhiannon connects the dots for viewers on this major issue, interviewing citizens, activists, and government and industry leaders involved with similar coal ash crises around the country.
 What she’s learned is that coal ash is America’s number-one water polluter, and that there are viable solutions to this massive problem.
 Even as coal companies begin to clean up their mess, the question remains: Will government remember who it’s supposed to be fighting for?